 Checking the pH of the coolant with chemically-treated test strips can help you determine the condition of the coolant.
 But be warned that today's coolants typically operate at lower reserve alkalinity (RA) levels than they used to.
 The alkalinity of a typical antifreeze/water mixture will vary depending on the additive package in the antifreeze and may vary from 8 to 14.
 The average used to be around 10.5, but some of the extended life coolants now maintain corrosion protection at a pH of only 8.3.
 Depending on the pH test strips used, it is possible to get a false indication of bad coolant.
 To get an accurate reading, therefore, you have to know what kind of coolant is in the system and use the appropriate test strips to check it.

+Which type of antifreeze should you use in your cooling system?
 Unfortunately, identifying the type of coolant that is in the cooling system is not always easy.
 You can't go by color because it varies, Most conventional two-year antifreezes for north American domestic vehicles is dyed green.
 But Saturn and some European makers also use green dye for their extended life coolants.
 DEX-COOL extended life coolant, which is used in 1996 and newer GM vehicles, is dyed orange to distinguish it from ordinary antifreeze.
 If intermixed with other types of antifreeze, the color may or may not change depending on the dosage.
 GM warns that intermixing extended life coolant with ordinary coolant reduces the coolant's life to that of the ordinary coolant.

 To add to the color confusion, some European and Korean coolants are dyed blue.
 Mercedes uses a yellow dye in its coolant.
 Toyota's new extended life coolant is dyed red.
 Intermix any of the above and its hard to tell what color the coolant may become.